 Cancer - Regional Cancer Program

-In the tradition of a hospital that strives to deliver the best healthcare services the community needs and deserves, the Regional Cancer Program at Southlake provides a full range of cancer services including screening, assessment, surgery, chemotherapy, psycho-social and palliative care, clinical trials, and, for the first time in York Region, radiation treatment.
+In the tradition of a hospital that strives to deliver the best healthcare services that the community needs and deserves, the Regional Cancer Program at Southlake provides a full range of cancer services including screening, assessment, surgery, chemotherapy, psycho-social and palliative care, clinical trials, and, for the first time in York Region, radiation treatment.

-The Cancer Program leads in providing technologies that will help detect cancer sooner, increase the effectiveness of treatment, and position Southlake as a Canadian leader in the delivery of Cancer Care Services.
+The Regional Cancer Program leads in providing technologies which will help detect cancer sooner, increase the effectiveness of treatment, and position Southlake as a Canadian leader in the delivery of Cancer Care Services.
 Breast and colon cancer are two prevalent forms of cancer in Ontario.
 Improvements in the diagnosis of colon cancer are achieved through CT Colography software which provides transparent 3-D reconstruction images of the colon and allow for a non-invasive and quick diagnosis of polyps and tumours.
 For patients with Breast cancer, we have one of Canada's first fully digital mammography units.
 It provides increased detection rates in some cases, reduces wait times for non-urgent patients, and allows more women to be screened every year.

-At Southlake we offer chemotherapy treatments for children and adult patients and provide radiation therapy to patients using the most advanced treatment available.
+At Southlake, we offer chemotherapy treatments for children and adult patients and provide radiation therapy to patients using the most advanced treatment available.
 Minimally invasive surgeries are also available to treat lung, breast, and many other forms of cancer.
 Our state-of-the-art digital specimen radiography unit allows surgeons to make immediate diagnostic decisions in the operating room.